 1. Preheat the oven to 356°F ( 180°C ).

-2. In a bowl, add one lemon yogurt and keep the container to use a as a measure.
-In the same bowl, add 1 container of sunflower oil, 2 containers of sugar, 3 containers of flour, three eggs, half a lemon peel and 16 grams of baking powder.
+2. In a bowl, add 120 grams of lemon yogurt and use the yogurt container as a measure.
+In the same bowl, add 1 yogurt container of sunflower oil ( 100 ml ), 2 yogurt containers of sugar ( 180 grams ), 3 yogurt containers of flour ( 165 grams), three eggs, half a lemon peel and 16 grams of baking powder.

 3. Whisk the mixture with a hand mixer until combined.